-Microsoft no longer provides support for Microsoft Access 97.
-So for how much longer tools for converting your Access 97 databases will appear in the latest version of Microsoft Office remains to be seen.
+Microsoft has not provided support for Microsoft Access 97 for some time.
+So for how much longer you will find tools for converting your Access 97 databases included in the latest versions of Microsoft Office remains to be seen.

-DMW have built up a list of things we think you should take into account if you suffer this problem.
+DMW has built up experience of what should be taken into account if your converted database suffers from this problem.

-There is a 'convert database' feature in Access 2003.
-In DMW's experience, this rarely makes the conversion without some errors.
+There is a convert database feature in both Access 2007 and 2010.
+In DMW's experience, this rarely completes the conversion without some errors.

 Not all errors get logged for attention as part of the conversion process.
 DMW have examples of where they came to light only when supposedly converted databases crashed during use.

-DMW has built up a list of things you should take into account if you suffer this problem.
+DMW has built up a list of things we take into account in our attempts to prevent errors permeating the conversion.

 If now you are upgrading to Access 2007 or Access 2010, then your database must have been in use for many years.
-You will have had time to identify improvements you would like to make, to list additional reports needed to make the most of the data, and to assess the relevance of some bits that no one uses any longer.
+So you will have had time to identify improvements you would like to make and to assess the relevance of some bits that nobody uses any longer.

-Also users will have views on what would make their database more relevant to their work than it is at present.
+Also users will have views on what would make their database more relevant to their work than it is in its current form.

 Perhaps, therefore, this is the best time to mount a review with a mind to redeveloping sections on the database as part of the upgrade.

 A long-standing database — in which a lot of time and effort has been invested collecting and inputting information — may not be yielding nearly enough return on all that investment.